— 8 min read

 Being alert to the most likely causes of rework and implementing strategies to reduce the need for rework can help construction companies keep projects on schedule and on budget.
-This article will cover how project team leaders can use thorough project planning, communication and collaboration across teams to minimize construction rework, improve quality control and avoid or decrease errors and cost overruns.

 Table of contents

-What is Construction Rework?
+What is construction rework?

 Construction rework refers to the process of revising or redoing work that was initially completed incorrectly or did not meet the required specifications.
-Various possible reasons for rework include design errors, poor workmanship, material defects or changes in project scope.

-The size of each occurrence of rework can also vary.
+The size of each rework occurrence can also vary.
 With minor issues caught early, the cost and time to perform the work can be minimal.
 An issue discovered later in the process, after many other trades have worked in the area, can be a much costlier fix in terms of time and money.
 Similarly, change orders due to changes in design or scope can involve more significant rework.

 Any time there is a need for rework, it could involve more than one trade returning to redo their work.
 Rework can be much more involved with the intersection of multiple MEP and structural elements that can require many teams to tear out and redo their work.